ga-wdi-exercises/yum/readme.md

 Your app should have two pages...

-- A page that lists all restaurants, on which a user can create a new restaurant.
+- A page that lists all restaurants, on which a

+ can create a new restaurant.
 - A page that lists one restaurant and all its menu items, on which a user can...
   - Delete the restaurant.
   - Update the restaurant.